 Gorilla crabs make their homes in warm coral reefs and rocky shores, tucking themselves into little cracks and crevices.
 Sometimes, they sneak into home aquariums by hitching a ride on live rock or corals.

-The gorilla crab has a rounded, hairy (Setae) body, including their legs and claws; the legs and claws kind of resemble gorillas, where their name comes from.
+The gorilla crab has a rounded, hairy (Setae) body, including their legs and claws; the legs and claws kind of resemble gorillas, which is where their name comes from.
 Their color is usually brown to reddish brown and they have black tips on their pointy pinchers.
-Eyes can vary from blue, whitish, dark, to red.
+Eyes can vary from blue, whitish, and dark to red.

-They grow really quickly, devouring the surroundings, and can grow up to 4 inches with their legs.
+They grow rapidly, devouring the surroundings, and can grow up to 4 inches with their legs.

-Mostly their color resembles the color of the rock where they live, which helps them to camouflage; that’s why you might have a hard time to find them even though they were in front of you.
+Mostly their color resembles the color of the rock where they live, which helps them to camouflage; that’s why you might have a hard time finding them even though they were in front of you.

 They become aggressive and destructive as they grow, like destroying corals, eating fish, or any other anemones and invertebrates.
-Another interesting thing is that gorilla crabs lose their heir as they grow.
+Another intriguing thing is that gorilla crabs lose their hair as they grow.

 Once they choose a spot, they make it permanent; as they grow, they’ll make the hole big enough to fit them by scraping the live rock or coral.